elinekupers/vcd-stim/README.md

-Example 3: Present run 01 of session 01 for subject 001:

-`runme_vcdcore(1,1,1)`

-Example 4: Present run 01 of session 01 for subject 001 in debug mode:
+Example 3: For subject 001, present MRI session 01 (wide), session type A, run 01, with eye tracking:

+`runme_vcdcore(1,1,1,1,'7TAS_BOLDSCREEN32','wanteyetracking', true)`

+Example 4: For subject 001, present MRI session 01 (wide), session type B, run 01, with eye tracking:

-`runme_vcdcore(1,1,1, 'debugmode', true)`
+`runme_vcdcore(1,1,2,1,'7TAS_BOLDSCREEN32','wanteyetracking', true)`

-Example 5: Present run 01 of session 01 for subject 001 in debug mode using the psychophysics room monitor:

-`runme_vcdcore(1,1,1, 'dispName','PPROOM_EIZOFLEXSCAN')`
+Example 5: For subject 001, present behavioral session 01, session type A, run 02, without eye tracking (note: there is only type A for behavior):

+`runme_vcdcore(1,1,1,2,'PPROOM_EIZOFLEXSCAN')`

+Example 6: For subject 002, present MRI session 07 (deep), session type A, run 01, without eye tracking (note: there is only type A for MRI session 2-26):

+`runme_vcdcore(2,7,1,5,'7TAS_BOLDSCREEN32')`